denisechendd/Kaggle/Contradictory, My Dear Watson/README.md

 There are fifteen different languages appearing in the premise-hypothesis dataset, such as Arabic, Bulgarian, Chinese, German, Greek, English, Spanish, French, Hindi, Russian, Swahili, Thai, Turkish, Urdu, and Vietnamese.
 In the Dataset, given the premise **He came, he opened the door and I remember looking back and seeing the expression on his face, and I could tell that he was disappointed.**, there would be different hypothesis matched with the premise. <br>
 **Hypothesis 1:** <br>
-- Just by the look on his face when he came through the door I just knew that he was let down.<br>
+- Just by the look on his face when he came through the door I just knew that he was let down. <br>
 The hypothesis is truely matched with the premise.
-Then, the sentence is seen as entailment. <br>
+Then, the sentence is seen as entailment.

 **Hypothesis 2:** <br>
 - He was trying not to make us feel guilty but we knew we had caused him trouble.<br>
 The hypothesis is somewhat true, but we can confirm the information given the premise.
 Therefore, this hypothesis is considered neutral.